Sergio00166/pBTE/README.md

 No dependencies<br>
 Windows, with UTF-8 mode<br> (tested under win11)
-Also now "works" under linux (tested under FEDORA and UBUNTU) To get good performance under windows you should use the "Windows Terminal App" or another alternative
+Also now "works" under linux (tested under FEDORA and UBUNTU)

 <br><h2>OPTIONS</h2>
 <br>*NORMAL*<br>